-Abu Dhabi University's Bachelor of Architecture program has received RIBA Validation from the Royal Institute of British Architects (RIBA), making it the first and only program in the UAE to receive this accreditation.
+Abu Dhabi University's Bachelor of Architecture program has received Part 1 validation from the Royal Institute of British Architects (RIBA), making it the first and only program in the UAE to receive this accreditation.

-RIBA Validation is one of the highest accolades awarded to an architecture program, and is based on the assurance of international quality standards in architectural education.
+RIBA validation is one of the highest accolades awarded to an architecture program, and is based on the assurance of international quality standards in architectural education.